SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/01-intro-to-streams.md

 ## Vs event-based programming

 Similar to event-based programming, stream processing is a programming paradigm that aims to handle events in near real-time or as soon as events happen.
 One way to classify between the two might be frequency.
-Streams are continuous sequence of events with a high throughput - to get rid of the connection setup/teardown overhead, you keep the connection open.
+Streams are continuous sequence of events with a high throughput: instead of many short-lived connections, you simply keep one connection open.

 ## Vs analytic processing

 Say we want to compute the average of a certain attribute over a specific period of time.
 OLAP databases allow us to efficiently compute that over a very large table with millions of rows.
-To achieve the same goal in stream processing, we can replay all the messages over the specific time window and feed them through a stream processor, which probably deemed to be slower.
-But once the processor is steadily running, the output can be updated in real-time with minimal latency.
+To achieve the same in stream processing, we can replay the stream and feed it through a stream processor, which probably deemed to be slower.
+Once the processor is steadily running, the output can be updated in real-time with minimal latency.

 ## Why Rust?